wp-plugins/jetpack-gravatar-hovercards/readme.txt

 == Description ==

-When a user on your WordPress blog uses their Email that is associated with their Gravatar, this plugin will show a pop-up business card of their gravatar profile when hovring over their picture.
+A [Gravatar](http://gravatar.com/) is your profile on the web, and the Hovercard is one way your information is made visible to others.
+It’s an easy way to help people find your blog, or access your identity on other services like Twitter, Facebook, or Linkedin.

+Hovercards appear when you place your mouse over any Gravatar.
+Go to Settings > Discussions in your Dashboard, and scroll down to the “Gravatar Hovercards” section.
+You will see a sample of your Hovercard.

 [Jetpack](http://wordpress.org/plugins/jetpack/) is a plugin that ships with many modules.
 Why install the whole package, if you're just interested in one module?!

-This plugin is the exact Gravatar Hovercards module of the original Jetpack plugin, only without all the extra stuff.
+This plugin is the exact [Gravatar Hovercards module](http://jetpack.me/support/gravatar-hovercards/) of the original Jetpack plugin, only without all the extra stuff.

 The version number of this plugin will follow the version number of Jetpack.
 This way, it's easier for you to know which Jetpack version this module was extracted from.